dhanashreeronghe24/BACKEND-REST/README.md

 In order to set up a DB environment,
 - Please sign up & create a DB cluster using Mongo DB Atlas Console.
 - Create a test database.
-- Configure DB connection uri with your DB username & password in dbConnection.ts file in the project.
+- Create ".env" file in the root directory and add DB-connection parameters (DB_USER, DB_PASSWORD, DB_CLUSTER_NAME, DB_NAME).

 ### Step 2
-Execute following commands to run this project.
+Execute the following commands to run this project.
 - Run `npm install` to install dependencies.
 - Run `npm run start-ts` for a dev server.